Epileptic Disorders – The Educational E-Journal of the ILAE

 - Epileptic Disorders website: Access to all articles published since 1999.
 Recent articles are available by pay per view or by subscription; older ones have free access.

-Target authorship: Experts in any epilepsy-related domain that can provide the readership with manuscripts of outstanding educational value to enhance optimal epilepsy care and research
+Target authorship: Experts in any epilepsy-related domain who can provide the reader with manuscripts of outstanding educational value to enhance optimal epilepsy care and research

 Types of articles

-- Educational documents supportive to ILAE Commissions and Task Force reports.
+- Educational documents to support ILAE Commissions and Task Force reports.

 - Highly original case series or case reports, with meaningful significant value for everyday clinical practice (in terms of seizure semiology, treatment, neurophysiology, neuroimaging, and neuropsychology).

 Subscribe to the ILAE Newsletter